rakuri255/UltraSinger/README.md

 With an GPU you can speed up the process and also the quality of the transcription and pitching is better.

 You need a cuda device for this to work.
+If you use an MAC-System than sorry, there is no cuda device for MAC machines.

-For best use you need to install the cuda driver for your gpu see [here](https://developer.nvidia.com/cuda-downloads).
+It is recommended to install the cuda driver for your gpu see [here](https://developer.nvidia.com/cuda-downloads).
 Install torch with cuda separately in your `venv`.
 See this [link](https://pytorch.org/get-started/locally/).

 Command for `pip`: